Renewable energy: what’s in it for us?

 20 September 2024Six major benefits of electric cars

-20 September 2024Seven myths about electric cars demystified
+20 September 2024Seven EV myths about electric cars demystified

 There’s a lot of “fake news” flying around about electric vehicles (EVs) and EV charging.